pingcap/docs-cn/tools/syncer.md

 tar -xzf tidb-enterprise-tools-latest-linux-amd64.tar.gz
 cd tidb-enterprise-tools-latest-linux-amd64
 ```
+## Where to deploy Syncer
+Syncer can be deployed to any of the machines that can connect to MySQL or TiDB cluster.
+But it is recommended to be deployed to the TiDB cluster.
 ## Enabling binary logging (binlog) in MySQL

 Before using the `syncer` tool, make sure: